Marcus Mitter, founder of 360-up, in interviews

 Stefan: What is the extent of real-time transmission?
 So how good is the real-time image quality?

 Marcus: It’s what it is.
 That’s why we like to play the videos on our in-house VR glasses.
 There’s everything in there, including the mobile phone, if you like.
-So high-resolution screens, we can now assure up to 4K per eye!
+So high-resolution screens, we can now guarantee up to 4K per eye!

 For three years I had to watch how things didn’t go well in the end, online, in Germany.
 This is why we have recently launched the 360-up apps, thus, with our CMS tours in the offline version, you can pick your device and everything is working fine.
 Therefore, your phone just needs a good processor and a good resolution.
 It also works fine on the iPad, of course, and what we do now with the videos; we like to put them with the “switch-on button-running-solution” on our in-house VR-headsets.

-Stefan: Yes, we have now arrived pretty much in the future and next year, in order to close the bow again with the beginning, Elon Musk will probably fly around the moon and wants to accompany the whole thing for a week with a 3D project, which you then can watch on virtual reality glasses, realistic?
+Stefan: Yes, we have now arrived pretty much in the future and next year, in order to close the circle again with the beginning, Elon Musk will probably fly around the moon and wants to accompany the whole thing for a week with a 3D project, which you then can watch on virtual reality glasses, realistic?

 Stefan: Thank you very much Marcus Mitter from 360-up in Düsseldorf.